Monday morning, November 27, 1899

 Man smiles with nail between lips.
 Mouth talks sideways.
 “Don’t worry Stella.
 A horse standing on three legs can’t kick.”
 Sticks nail into horse’s foot and pounds with hammer.

-“Be with you as soon as I fit Dowdy’s mare with a new shoe.”
+“Be with you as soon as I fit Nellie with a new shoe.”
 He pounds until nail peeks back out.
-He bends tip and pounds it into side of hoof.
+He bends tip and pounds into side of foot.

 Eyes make tears.
-Lifts foot and touches Caleb’s and Nana’s secret place.
+Lifts Caleb’s foot with secret place.

 “This might sting.”
-Woman in white coat sticks needle into Caleb’s foot.
+Woman in white coat sticks needle into Caleb’s foot with strawberry.

 Stella says, “Don’t take off your shoe out here.
 It’s cold.”

 Teardrop sticks to Caleb’s cheek.
-Doesn’t wipe it with mitten because man sees him.
+Doesn’t want man to see Caleb wipe away tear.

-“Better stand back young fellow.
-She might stomp a few times in the slushy snow.”
+“Now you better stand back young fellow.
+She might stomp her hoof a few times in the slushy snow.”
 He sets horses leg on ground and stands.
 “Just like when you get new shoes, they don’t feel quite right for a while.”

 Swipes snot with coat sleeve.
 Looks at smear and then at Stella.
 She didn’t scold.